-Current Indicator Status: The achievement gap has increased between full time and part time students, and has also increased between students who receive need based financial aid and students who do not receive this aid from the prior year.
-These two indicators remain in red status because both are above the baseline.
-The gap has closed 2.7 points between historically underrepresented students and Asian/Caucasian students from the prior year.
-This achievement gap decrease has put the indicator in green status for meeting mission fulfillment, and it has also reached the 10% stretch goal.
-The measure of achievement point gaps does not identify the true retention rate.
+Current Indicator Status: The achievement gap has decreased between full time and part time students, and has also decreased between students who receive need based financial aid and students who do not receive this aid from the prior year.
+These two indicators remain in red status because both continue to be above the baseline.
+The gap has closed slightly from the prior year between historically underrepresented students and Asian/Cauacasian student.
+The indicator remains in green status.
 In the following pages, the retention rate and achievement gap is shown.
-A chart showing the annual retention rate between the two populations of interest is shown along with a small narrative about each chart.
+A chart showing the annual retention rate between the two populations of interest is included below along with a small narrative about each chart.
 Excluding the full/part time measure, the measures use a rolling 3-year total to smooth out high and low years.